SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of SunPower Corporation of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 18, 2022 - (NASDAQ: SPWR)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of SunPower Corporation.
+NEW YORK, April 13, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of SunPower Corporation.

 Shareholders who purchased shares of SPWR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.